 As a result of the urban area delineation process, an incorporated place or CDP may be partly within and partly outside an urban area.
 Any place split by an urban area boundary is referred to as an extended place.
 Any census geographic areas, with the exception of census blocks, may be partly within and partly outside an urban area.
 All criteria based on land area, population, and population density reflected the information contained in the Census Bureau's MTDB at the time of the initial delineation.
 All calculations of population density included only land; the areas of water contained within census tracts and census blocks were not used to calculate population density.
-For additional information on the development of Census urban/rural criteria, see https://www.census.gov/geo/reference/urban-rural.html.
-More detailed discussion of the urban criteria applied for the 2010 Census is available at https://www2.census.gov/geo/pdfs/reference/fedreg/fedregy76n164.pdf.
+For additional information on the development of Census urban/rural criteria, see the urban/rural geographic concepts page.